Events

-In over 25 years of practice, Robert Walsh has developed a national practice representing insurance companies in coverage litigation and providing claim advice and claim monitoring.
-Clients value Bob’s responsiveness and ability to provide successful and cost-effective representation that focuses on the case at hand and the client’s broader strategic concerns.
-Bob has also frequently represented policyholders in the direct defense of claims and he has handled litigation in over 20 states ranging from Maine to California and Florida to Washington.
+In over 35 years of practice, Robert Walsh has developed a national practice representing insurance companies in coverage litigation and providing claim advice and claim monitoring.
+He is the Chair of the firm’s Insurance Coverage and Bad Faith Practice Group.
+Clients value Bob’s responsiveness and ability to provide successful and cost-effective representation that focuses on both the case at hand and the client’s broader strategic concerns.
+While he is based in the firm’s Philadelphia office, he is also admitted in New York and New Jersey and maintains an active practice in those states.
+Overall, Bob has handled insurance coverage litigation in more than 20 states ranging from Maine to California and Florida to Washington.

-Over the years Bob has developed particular focus in the area of long-tail claims involving environmental, asbestos and toxic tort liabilities.
-He also has extensive experience litigating coverage disputes and providing coverage advice for other diverse matters, such as construction defect claims and cutting edge product liability claims involving pharmaceuticals and food additives.
-In addition, Bob represents policyholders in the direct defense of a variety of claims.
+Bob has developed a particular focus in the area of complex claims involving environmental damage, asbestos, toxic tort liabilities and employer’s liability claims.
+He also has extensive experience litigating coverage disputes and providing coverage advice for other diverse matters, such as construction defect claims, claims under professional liability and other "claims made" policies, and cutting-edge product liability claims involving pharmaceuticals and food additives.
+In addition, Bob has represented policyholders in the direct defense of a variety of claims.

 Recognition & Involvement